-“I’m not sure of the reason, but I have never been comfortable asking for referrals.”
+“I’m not sure why, but I have never been comfortable asking for referrals.”
 That comment was from a 20-year sales veteran, the kind of seasoned pro who should know how to get referrals, and given this person’s track record, should feel confident about asking.

 I wasn’t surprised.
-It’s what I always hear.
+I hear it all the time, from sales newbies, small business owners, and even experienced, successful salespeople like this one.
 It doesn’t matter how long you’ve been in sales.
-Culture, country, religious beliefs, and industry don’t seem to make much difference.
+Culture, country, religious beliefs, and industry don’t seem to make much difference either.
 One thing most everyone has in common—they’re uncomfortable asking for referrals.
-And so most salespeople don’t.
+And so most salespeople don’t ask.

-That’s a problem, considering every sales leader I’ve ever met acknowledges that business referrals are their highest quality leads, hands down.
+That’s a problem, because every sales leader I’ve ever met acknowledges that business referrals are their highest quality leads, hands down.

 Why Referrals Feel So Risky

 Why are salespeople so afraid of asking for referrals?
-When we know referrals work, why does asking for them feel so risky?
+When everyone knows referrals are the best source of new business, why does asking for them feel so risky?

 The Truth About Asking

-A referral introduction means prospects have agreed to talk to salespeople, unlike cold calling victims who never asked to be interrupted.
-Referred prospects trust salespeople, because they trust the referrer, and that trust gets transferred.
+When you have a referral introduction, prospects have agreed to talk to you, unlike cold calling victims, who never asked to be interrupted.
+Referred prospects trust you, because they trust the referrer, and that trust gets transferred.
 With referrals, salespeople rarely have competition, and the conversion rate of prospect to client is well more than 50 percent.
 Plus, the relationship is different from the get-go, isn’t it?

-Once you change your mind about asking, you can focus on how to get referrals.
+Once you change your mind about asking for referrals, you can focus on how to get referrals.

 5 Levels of Call Reluctance